Switch-9867/cloudflare_ips_node/readme.md

 * openbsd
 * sunos

-If you would like to add the valid directories for other platforms please submit a pull request <3
+If you would like to add valid directories for other platforms or have tested this on linux and have feedback please submit a pull request <3

+Note: If you modify the script to place the conf file in a different directory, or are referencing it from a different directory, you will have to reference it using an absolute path.

 ---

 ## Example Generated file

+### **`allow-cloudflare-only.conf`**

 ```conf
 # This file was automatically generated on: Sun Apr 17 2022 23:31:19 GMT-0400 (Eastern Daylight Time)